Sarah Brown Ingersoll Cooper: Career

 The rapid growth of the free kindergarten system in California had its first impulse in six articles written by Mrs. Cooper for the San Francisco Bulletin in 1879.
 The first of these was entitled "The Kindergarten, a Remedy for Hoodlumism," and was of vital interest to the public, for just at that time, ruffianism was so terrific, that a vigilance committee was organized to protect the citizens.
 The second article was "The History of the Silver Street Free Kindergarten."
-That aroused immediate interest among philanthropic people.

 In the early part of 1878, there was not a free Kindergarten on the western side of the Rocky Mountains; by 1892, there were 65 in San Francisco, and several others in progress of organization.
 Outside of San Francisco, they extended from the extreme northern part of Washington to Southern California and New Mexico, and they formed in Oregon, Nevada, and Colorado, and in almost every large city and town in California.
 Mrs. Cooper attributed the rapid strides in that work in San Francisco to the fact that wealthy persons, induced to study the work for themselves, became convinced of its permanent and essential value to the State.
 The second free kindergarten in San Francisco was opened under the auspices of Cooper's Bible class, in October, 1879.
 She founded the "Jackson Street Kindergarten Association" in 1879.

 In 1882, Mrs. Leland Stanford, who had been an active helper in the work from the very first, dedicated a large sum for the establishment of free kindergartens, in San Francisco and in adjacent towns, in memory of her son.
 Then other memorial kindergartens were endowed.
 By 1892, 32 kindergartens were under the care of Mrs. Cooper and her daughter, Harriet.
 Over US$300,000 was donated to Mrs. Cooper to carry on this work in San Francisco, and over 10,000 children were trained in these schools.
 Her notable and historical trial for heresy in 1881 made her famous as a religious teacher and did much to increase the wide interest in her kindergarten work.
 Mrs. Cooper is a philanthropist and devotes all her time to benevolent work.

 Cooper served as a director of the Associated Charities, vice-president of the Pacific Coast Women's Press Association, member of the Century Club and the leader of one of the largest Bible classes in the United States.
 Considered to be one of the best-known and best-loved women on the Pacific coast, she was elected a member of the Pan-Republic Kindergarten Congress of 1893, one of five women of the world who had that distinguished honor, along with Mary Simmerson Cunningham Logan, Mary Virginia Ellet Cabell, president of the Daughters of the American Revolution, Frances Willard, and Clara Barton, of the American Red Cross.
 She was also a speaker while at the World's Columbian Exposition (Chicago, 1893).